Kong/docs.konghq.com/app/_src/kic-v2/guides/using-oidc-plugin.md

 ---

 Kong Enterprise's OIDC plugin can authenticate requests using OpenID Connect protocol.
-This guide shows a basic example of how to setup the OIDC plugin using the Ingress Controller.
+Learn to setup the OIDC plugin using the Ingress Controller.
+It is important that create a domain name to use OIDC plugin in a production environment.

 {% include_cached /md/kic/prerequisites.md kong_version=page.kong_version disable_gateway_api=false enterprise=true %}